-THE DANCE COLLECTIVE provides female dancers and choreographers with performance opportunities.
+THE DANCE COLLECTIVE curates performances for female dancers and choreographers in unique settings.

 Founder & Director: Jillian Foley